 The mission of the Health & Physical Education Department is to equip the students with the necessary knowledge and skills to allow them to achieve their God-given potential – physically, mentally, socially and spiritually.
 Our goal is for students to grow into mature, Christian adults who will make wise decisions that reflect their Catholic faith.

 The Minor Courses at ACCHS are designed to meet a wide range of student abilities, interests, and career goals and are designed to challenge students on all ability levels.
 The curriculum meets or exceeds the requirements of the Allentown Diocese.
 Each student may select from a variety of electives that are offered at each grade level.
 Our Minor Courses are offered with the content and method of instruction tailored to each student’s post-secondary/career intentions.
-Areas of study include Medical Moral, Film History, Creative Writing, Literature and Sports, Intro to Engineering, American Sign Language, Forensic Chemistry, Science and Motion Pictures, Personal Computer Apps, Music Appreciation, Art Appreciation and Studio, Debate and Public Speaking, World Music and Philosophy, Intro to Photoshop and Independent Study.
+Areas of study include The Saints Next Door, Film History, Creative Writing, Literature and Sports, Debate/Public Speaking, Piano, Crafts of Many Cultures, Scrapbooking, Photography, and Physical Education.